snigenigmatic/NGO_Management_System/README.md

 ```bash
 uv run uvicorn main:app --reload --host 127.0.0.1 --port 8000
 ```
 Open http://localhost:5000 and use the navbar.
-The pages map to rubric items below.

 Run the frontend:
 ```bash